Rajpratik71/linux-manPages/grub-mkrescue.md

 SEE ALSO
        grub-mkimage(1)

        The full documentation for grub-mkrescue is maintained as a Texinfo manual.
 If the info and grub-mkrescue programs are properly installed at your site, the command

               info grub-mkrescue

        should give you access to the complete manual.

-grub-mkrescue (GRUB) 2.02-2ubuntFebruary 2019                GRUB-MKRESCUE(1)
+grub-mkrescue (GRUB) 2.02-2ubuntu8.12                                                        February 2019                                                                            GRUB-MKRESCUE(1)